Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The device driver may also reply "not sure" when asked for device change status.
 In that case, the procedure is as follows:

-* When Nextor first reads the boot sector of a drive mapped to a device on a device-based driver, it calculates a 16 bit checksum of the boot sector contents and stores it together with the rest of the disk parameters.
+* When Nextor first reads the boot sector of a drive mapped to a device on a Nextor driver, it calculates a 16 bit checksum of the boot sector contents and stores it together with the rest of the disk parameters.

 * When Nextor asks the driver for device change status and the reply is "not sure", it re-reads the boot sector of the drive and calculates the checksum again.
 If it matches the previously stored checksum, Nextor assumes that the device has not been changed.
 Otherwise, it assumes that the device has changed and it performs the same mapping procedure as when the driver reports a device change.